These general rules, regulations, policies and procedure apply to students residing in the residence halls.

 Vacating RoomsResidents who wish to vacate a room for any reason will be held liable for any discrepancies and/or damages discovered in the room during the official check out procedure.
 The process by which a room is vacated is described below:

-- The resident must request an inspection of his/her room with the RC or ARC.
+- The resident must request an inspection of his/her room with the Residence Coordinator(RC).

 - The resident will then receive a copy of the withdrawal form, which will indicate any charges against him/her for damages, discrepancies or losses.
 Damages may include destruction of college property and/or defacing of walls and doors (graffiti, etc).

-- The resident must then return his/her room key to the RC or ARC.
+- The resident must then return his/her room key to the RC.
 Any unpaid charges remaining after the resident has departed will be placed on a “HOLD List,” which may hinder the resident from registering or receiving a transcript.

-- Residents may not install ovens, deep fryers, or other electrical appliances for cooking.
+- Residents may not install ovens, deep fryers, skillets, grills, or other electrical appliances for cooking.

 - Refrigerators (no larger than 3 cubic feet) and microwaves no larger than 700 watts are allowed.